Requirements, Benefits & Approval Process

-- Are not parents or are parents to children over the age of 3.
+- Are not parents or are parents to children over the age 3 (must be able to comminicate).

 - Are able to pass a health screening and rigorous criminal background check.

-- Are not currently certified as a foster parent or relative caregiver with another agency or county.
+- Are not currently approved as a foster/resource parent or relative caregiver with another agency or county.